Belief overview

 Holy Tradition and the Eastern Fathers

-Faith is received and interpreted in continuity with Scripture, liturgy, and the Fathers of the Church.
+Faith is received and interpreted in continuity with Scripture, liturgy, and the Church Fathers.

 56%